RichardBradley/liquibase.github.com/_posts/2015-07-23-executing-liquibase.md

 ### Executing SQL

 Manual updates with Liquibase allow you to control WHEN the database is updated, but WHAT is actually executed is still managed completely by Liquibase.
-For those who need to know exactly what is being done to their database, Liquibase supports an “updateSQL” mode in the command line, Ant, and Maven interfaces.
+For those who need to know exactly what is being done to their database, Liquibase supports an "updateSQL" mode in the command line, Ant, and Maven interfaces.
 When running updateSQL, Liquibase will simply output the SQL it would normally have ran.
 The output includes both the SQL to update your database and also the SQL to keep the DATABASECHANGELOG table up to date.
 Inspect the output as you need then execute it through whatever database tools you prefer.
 After running the SQL, your database will be in the correct state, and Liquibase will know what was ran and so future updateSQL calls will include only new changeSets.

 ### Mix and Match